tgc-bot/FourAcesContracts/Membership.md

 And so on.

-Repeated, deliberate, missing of games may result in a further penalty or termination of Membership – even if the Member does not exceed the three-time grace period.
+Repeated, deliberate, missing of games MAY result in a further penalty or termination of Membership – even if the Member does not exceed the three-time grace period.